Planning a trip to Seychelles on a budget? Let us help you.

 For island hopping trips don’t forget to haggle before settling down with a DEAL.

-At La Digue Island, we would highly recommend a rent a cycle and explore the island.
-The island can be easily covered by foot or bike in a day or two. 🙂
+At La Digue Island, we would highly recommend to rent a cycle and explore the island.
+The island can be easily covered on foot or bike in a day or two. 🙂